Zven94/Bookstore/README.md

 # 📖 BookStore Project <a name="about-project"></a>

-This is our Microverse **BookStore Project** site, featuring an Art Gallery using HTML, CSS and React.js.
+This is our Microverse **BookStore Project** site, featuring a Book List using HTML, CSS and React.js.
 The site is a SPA, it's a **Create a BookStore**.
-This app is aviable to solve every math calculation like: addition, substraction, multiplication and division.

 ## 🛠 Built With <a name="built-with"></a>